stormpython/insightfl/README.md

 off the ground quickly.
 As a former Insight fellow, I spent way too much time troubleshooting the ins and outs of web development instead of focusing on what truly mattered, extracting insight from my data.

-InsightFL comes with all the necessary tools you'll need to create your web app quickly:

-  1. [Twitter Bootstrap](http://getbootstrap.com/) for designing your web pages.
-  2. [Reveal.js](http://lab.hakim.se/reveal-js/#/) for creating amazing presentations in HTML.
-  3. And its already in version control from the [Git](http://git-scm.com/) go!

 To get started building your web app, follow the instructions below to setup your development environment.

 ### Getting Started <a name="getting-started"></a>